nomisRev/AndroidCleanMVP/README.md

 ```
   In the above shown code, the view can rely on the presenter to retrieve (load) things.
 And in return when the presenter has retrieved things, it can rely on the view to show them.

-  Since the java/kotlin code for the contract solely consist of interfaces, we will not discuss this any further.
+  Since the Java/Kotlin code for the contract solely consist of interfaces, we will not discuss this any further.

 ##### MVPActivity

-There is a very important difference between the java and kotlin code here.
-As metioned above, kotlin and java handle generics differently.
+There is a very important difference between the Java and Kotlin code here.
+As mentioned above, Kotlin and Java handle generics differently.
 In the code comparison below it will become clear.
 ```
 Java:
 public abstract class MVPActivity<P extends MVPContract.Presenter> extends AppCompatActivity implements MVPContract.View